iZyadNasser/AlaKefak/README.md

   - View your name and email.
   - Access statistics on the number of favorite meals, favorite cuisine, and favorite category.
   - Logout functionality.
+- **About Us**: Information about AlaKefak, including our mission, vision, core values, and team.
+- **Recipe Details**: View comprehensive information about a selected recipe, including:
+  - **Recipe Name**: The name of the recipe.
+  - **Category**: The category under which the recipe is classified (e.g., breakfast, side, vegan, dessert).
+  - **Area**: The geographical region or cuisine type associated with the recipe.
+  - **Ingredients**: A detailed list of ingredients required for the recipe.
+  - **Instructions**: Step-by-step cooking instructions.
+  - **YouTube Video**: An embedded YouTube video for additional visual guidance.

 ## Technologies Used
 - **Kotlin**: Primary programming language.